j-a-c/github-trends/raw urls/README.md

 This script compresses the repository URLs downloaded using _get_repos.py_ into the archive format currently in this repository.
 It can be used to update the archives with new URLs.

+## validate.py

+Script to validate raw URLs retrieve using _get_repos.py_.
+This is will print duplicate urls.